 Any player that leaves the player's bench during an altercation will be given an automatic gross misconduct and suspended indefinitely.
 The minimum suspension for leaving the player's bench during an altercation is 5 games in addition to any other penalties assessed at the time.
 Any player that has been ejected from a game and has left the ice and then returns for any reason will be suspended indefinitely.
-The minimum suspension a player ejected from a game and has left the ice and then returns for any reason will be suspended indefinitely.
 The minimum suspension a player ejected from a game and has left the ice and then returns for any reason is 5 games in addition to any other penalties assessed at the time.